Jake0826/drive-thru-ai/README.md

    ```
 5. Open [http://localhost:3000](http://localhost:3000) in your browser

-## Fast Food Menu
+## Menu Items

-The application includes a fast food menu with the following items:
+The application includes a McDonald's-style menu with the following items:

 ### Food
 - French Fries